skywarth/vite-github-pages-deployer/README.md

 # Vite Github Pages Deploy

-Deploy your Vue application to Github Pages via Vite, in a glance.
+Deploy your [Vite](https://vitejs.dev/guide/) application to Github Pages, at a glance.
 - No shenanigans such as committing the dist folder and pushing to a branch.
-- Clean deploy to Github Pages by utilizing actions.
+- Clean deploy to Github Pages by utilizing actions and artifacts.
+- Customizable with optional build path

 ```
-- name: Vue Github Pages Deployer Using Vite
+- name: Vite Github Pages Deployer
-  uses: skywarth/vite-vue-github-pages-deploy@v1.0.0
+  uses: skywarth/vite-github-pages-deployer@v1.0.1
 ```

 Don't forget to release environment regarding the deploy: